ToanLe147/perception/README.md

 This project is aiming to create a perception system for robot manipulator
 # Project is under-developing

-# Installation before running code
+# Things to do before running code
+1. Install Apache-fuseki server
+2. Install Tensorflow
+3. Install Librealsense 2
+4. Install Flask

 # Running code
 Run each line below in seperate terminal tab